dedalus-technology-release/interoperability_layer/README.md

 IOTA_FALLBACK_PATH=/your_project_path
 ```

-### Context Broker (Orion-LD)
+### Context Broker - Orion-LD

+The Context Broker acts as central orchestrator of context data (entities, attributes, and relationships) and is responsible for:
+•	Storing, updating, and publishing real-time or historic context information
+•	Enabling subscription/notification to context changes (e.g., to analytics engines, dashboards, or connectors).

-Runs on port `1026`, responsible for storing and updating NGSI-LD entities.
-Configuration includes:
+It runs on port `1026`, responsible for storing and updating NGSI-LD entities.

+- Configuration:

 ```bash
 -dbhost mongo-db